MaxDreger92/MatGraph/README.md

-# matGraph
+# MatGraph

-**matGraph** is a cutting-edge graph database that leverages Large Language Models (LLMs), deep embeddings, and a standardized ontology to accelerate and semantically enrich materials science workflows for data storage and retrieval.
+**MatGraph** is a cutting-edge graph database that leverages Large Language Models (LLMs), deep embeddings, and a standardized ontology to accelerate and semantically enrich materials science workflows for data storage and retrieval.
 With native support for LangSmith, you can easily import shared datasets and integrate them into your own analysis pipelines.

 ---